alessiapini/alessiapini.github.io/index.md

 # About me

-I am tenure track Assistant Professor of Statistics at the Departmet of Statistical Sciences at [Università Cattolica del Sacro Cuore](www.unicatt.it) of Milano (faculty of Economics).
+I am Associate Professor of Statistics at the Departmet of Statistical Sciences at [Università Cattolica del Sacro Cuore](www.unicatt.it) of Milano (faculty of Economics).
 I work in the area of functional data analysis.
 My full CV is available at this [link](EuroCV_AlessiaPini_EN.pdf).